eighty20results/e20r-membership-expiration-choice/readme.txt

 1. Edit your membership levels and set the Membership Cancellation Policy option for each level.

 == Changelog ==

+== 1.7 ==

+* ENHANCEMENT: Add CSS file containing style to hide Cancel link if member cancelled membership already
+* ENHANCEMENT: Remove 'member cancelled this level' meta when membership is expired by Cron
+* ENHANCEMENT: Conditionally load custom CSS to hide 'Cancel' link on Accounts page
+* ENHANCEMENT: Track membership level being cancelled for the user (used by conditional CSS load)

 == 1.6 ==